Brian Snelling, MD, FAANS

 A family history of brain aneurysms prompted one patient to get screened — a decision that may have saved his life.
 Imaging revealed an unruptured aneurysm that carried the risk of sudden, catastrophic rupture.
 Using minimally invasive endovascular techniques, Dr. Snelling repaired the aneurysm before it could cause harm, sending the patient home with his future intact.

-When a young patient arrived with a large anterior skull base meningioma requiring urgent intervention, the margin for error was zero.
+When a young patient arrived with a large tumor at the base of the brain (anterior skull base meningioma) requiring urgent intervention, the margin for error was zero.
 Tumors of this location and size sit at the intersection of critical structures: the optic apparatus, major vessels, and the brain itself.
 In this video, Dr. Snelling walks through the case, the decision-making, and the outcome that gave this patient their life back.

 When a Colleague's Life Was on the Line